Imal16/Spotify_Visualization/README.md

 #### Note
 - Basic API client was followed from a tutorial by Coding For Entrepreneurs to obtain good structure and format for coding an API Client (Covered basic search and application Auth).
 - Additional Client features was coded myself such as understanding and functioning of User Authorization and obtaining User Data.
-Idea of building a network of Artist was also mine)
+Idea of building a network of Artist was also mine.